 This allows you to significantly reduce your website’s overhead costs and consolidate multiple expenses into a single payment.
 Additionally, content delivery networks are highly scalable.

 This means that your ongoing overhead costs will only include resources that your site actually uses.
-As your business grows and you begin to require additional levels of service, you can work with your provider to adjust your CDN accordingly.
+As your agency grows and you begin to require additional levels of service, you can work with your provider to adjust your CDN accordingly.

 As previously mentioned, CDNs make use of multiple servers across the largest possible geographic area.
 This factor alone allows them to provide high-quality service to a vast number of users.